Deeply Christian, Serving the Common Good...

 Supporting spiritual growth for learners, wherever they are on their faith journey, is central to our community life.
 Prayer and worship are supported by an innovative curriculum where ideas are expressed creatively to develop the spirit and contribute to life in all its fullness.
 Our school values of Compassion, Forgiveness, Friendship and Trust are embodied in our nurture and encouragement of all.

-Theological Underpinning of the Vision:
+Theological Rooting of the Vision:

 As a Church of England school, the school mirrors the church’s vision for an education which promotes ‘life in all its fullness’ (John 10:10).
 Its core purpose is to educate the whole child; uniting excellence and academic rigour with spiritual, social, moral and cultural development - enabling every child to flourish.